Tony Tony Chopper: Critical reception

 An IGN review of the manga praised Chopper's character as one of the best in the series and said that he was able to be both touching and funny.

 However, Chopper's status as a mascot met with criticism by both fans and critics, who view him as too stereotypical and insufficiently developed compared to the other Straw Hats.
 Dyler Crews wrote, "Even before Pikachu solidified the concept of a manga and anime franchise having an adorable mascot in the '90s, the trope was already old hat.
 Looking to cash in on merchandising, Oda simplified Tony Tony Chopper's design to make the character resemble a plush toy.
-Although Oda didn't relegate Chopper to mascot status only, giving the character an essential job within the crew, Chopper's utility in the story has diminished as his marketability grew,Chopper is now often used for jokes or cute moments instead of playing a central role as the crew's doctor in important storylines.Having the voice actor behind Pikachu didn't help either.
+Although Oda didn't relegate Chopper to mascot status only, giving the character an essential job within the crew, Chopper's utility in the story has diminished as his marketability grew,Chopper is now often used for jokes or cute moments instead of playing a central role as the crew's doctor in important storylines .Having the voice actor behind Pikachu didn't help either.

+Mikaela Hoover's performance as Chopper in the live-action series was met with critical acclaim, with Rafael Motamayor hailing Chopper as the standout of the second season.
+David Caballero lamented that due to the wide emotions that Chopper displays, the "CGI simply can't keep up, especially considering Hoover is acting her heart out in the voice department."